Friday, June 5, 2009

 whirls on the air forever dirty with it

 as if a whirlwind sucked at sand.
+And I,

 holding my head in horror, cried: "Sweet Spirit,